balath/ipog-testing-algorithm/README.md

 ## Ipog algorithm

-Implementation work of the Ipog algorithm for the Computer Engineering subject "Software Testing".
+Implementation work of the Ipog algorithm for the Computer Engineering course "Software Testing".

 The Ipog algorithm is described in this [paper](IPOG_A_general_strategy_for_T-way_software_testing.pdf).